durandaltheta/cpp_template_workshop/lesson_2_basic_templates_part_2.md

 ### What are they?
 `lvalue`s and `rvalue`s are a concept in c++ called [value categories](https://en.cppreference.com/w/cpp/language/value_category).
 However, that hyperlinked list is *extremely* confusing and contains many sub-categories which are commonly also called `lvalue`s or `rvalue`s but are in fact some other value type (`prvalue`, `xvalue`, etc.).

-Historically, an `lvalue` might be described is the value typically on the left side of a statement, whereas an rvalue is the oright side.
+Historically, an `lvalue` might be described as the value on the left side of a statement, whereas an rvalue is on the right side.
 The classic example is an assignment:
 ```
 int i_am_an_lvalue = 3; // 3 is an rvalue
 ```